emilkowalski/vaul/README.md

 `defaultOpen`: Opened by default, still reacts to `open` state changes.

+`dismissible`: When `false` dragging, clicking outside, pressing esc, etc. will not close the drawer.
+Use this in comination with the `open` prop, otherwise you won't be able to open/close the drawer.

 `snapToSequentialPoint`: Disabled velocity based swiping for snap points.
 This means that a snap point won't be skipped even if the velocity is high enough.
 Useful if each snap point in a drawer is equally important.

 `[data-vaul-no-drag]`: When interacting with an element with this data attribute, the drawer won't be dragged.